AT MIDWAY THE “MINSTRELL” ENDS HER WANDERINGS,

 AND MINE LIKEWISE PAUSE UNEXPECTEDLY

-(Part two of excerpts from the book John Cammeron’s Odyssey.
+(Part two of excerpts from the book John Cameron’s Odyssey.
 Part One can be found HERE.

 On the day after Jorgensen told his story Walker and I made a surveying cruise in the steam launch to Eastern Island and about the lagoon.
 Thus familiarized with Midway and its reefs, we began to land gear for shark fishing, Hanker being in charge of one boat and Jorgensen of another.
 We took ashore a great quantity of thin boards and scantlings, which we intended to use in building sheds; two fifty-gallon pots for trying our sharks’ livers; a few hundred knocked-down barrels for oil; a blacksmith’s forge and grindstone; and innumerable other articles necessary and unnecessary.
 All hands pitched to this preparatory work, eager to get to grips with the sharks; and while we were working, Walker and his family went picnicking in the launch.